-Two surface earthquakes were recorded at the western sector of the volcanic edifice
+Two surface earthquakes recorded on the west of the main cone

-Two surface earthquakes were recorded at the western sector of the volcanic edifice
+Two surface earthquakes recorded on the west of the main cone

 The number of earthquakes recorded and felt by the population reduce